The legal process of contracting a Spanish Mortgage.

 All valuation companies able to value for mortgage purposes are regulated by the Bank of Spain and must follow certain rules when assessing the value of the property.
 Valuation companies will make very extensive checks on the legalities of the property ensuring certain licenses are in place and that there are no outstanding infractions against the property.
 These checks are done to protect the Bank not the buyer and should not replace what a Spanish Lawyer would do on behalf of the client directly but does give some extra peace of mind.

-In the past Banks in Spain only verbally confirmed offers, these were provided once the valuation was back and a final sign off of the loan, by a member of the Risk team was made.
-In the past this has meant on many occasions, when the Spanish mortgage was signed at notary, the terms were different to those expected, and or the deeds were signed on different terms without the client or the client’s representative being aware.
+In the past Banks in Spain only verbally confirmed offers, these were provided once the valuation was back and a final sign off of the loan by a member of the Risk team was made.
+In the past this had meant on many occasions, when the Spanish mortgage was signed at notary, the terms were different to those expected, and or the deeds were signed on different terms without the client or the client’s representative being aware.
 These changes could have include the implementation of previously un-discussed floor or minimum rates, different interest rates, different term, or other ancillary products added and embedded into the deed so they could not removed at a later date.
-Under new legislation, put in place to provide a much higher level of transparency, Spanish Banks are now required at offer to provide clients with a FIPER.
-This document clearly outlines and confirms the terms by which the loan has been agreed and should reflect what is in the deed at completion.
+Under new legislation due out on the 16th June 2019, put in place to bring EU countries in line the banks will have provide a much higher level of transparency, Spanish Banks are now required at offer to provide clients with a FIEN as well as a general information sheet.
+The documents will clearly outline and confirm the terms by which the loan has been agreed and should reflect what is in the deed at completion.

-A FIPER is a personalized information sheet outlining the basis on which the offer has been made and all the terms.
-At Notary it is now a requirement that the Notary checks the deed against the FIPER provided, and ensure that what the client expects their mortgage to look like is exactly what is in the deeds.
+A FEIN is a personalized and specific information sheet outlining the basis on which the offer has been made and all the terms.
+At Notary it is now a requirement that the Notary checks the deed against the FEIN provided, and ensures that what the client expects their mortgage to look like is exactly what is in the deeds.
+Under the new legislation it will be necessary for the borrower to visit the Notary a minimum of one day before completion to answer a number of questions from a checklist to ensure on day of signing they are aware of the terms of the contract they will be signing.

 Completion of a Spanish Mortgage